 Growing up on a row crop and hog farm, Courtney Davis fell in love with agriculture at an early age.
 When she zipped up her blue corduroy FFA jacket that same love for agriculture turned into a burning passion.
-The Nevada High School Ag room and Ag mechanic lab quickly grew into Courtney’s second home.
-In the Ag mechanics lab she found her unlikely talent of restoring tractors.
-With some teaching along the way, she has restored a total of four tractors:
+The Nevada High School Ag room and Ag Mechanic lab quickly grew into Courtney’s second home.
+In the Ag Mechanic's lab she found her unlikely talent of restoring tractors.
+With some coaching along the way, she has restored a total of four tractors:

 Massey Ferguson 180 (Summer 2014)

 Steiger Panther PTA 325 (Summer 2017)